alfonso-torres/Engineering_84_business_week/README.md

 - Answer 5: During my professional career I hope to learn enough knowledge and the necessary experiences to become an example as a DevOps Engineer.
 I want to be a consultant capable of solving any problem.
 I would like my role to develop through the path of DevOps Architect, to be abelt to carry out the design and implementation of business apliccations.
 I hope to achieve my goal by participating in great projects with good teams that help me improve.

 - Answer 6: DevOps is an acronym for development and operations, which refers to a software development methodology that focuses on communication, collaboration, and integration between software developers and IT professionals.
 The benefits of using it is that it involves multidisciplinary teams, continuos improvement is the core of this methodology and it is based on collaboration to get good results.

+- Answer 7:
+1. Scrum Master: The Scrum Master helps the product group learn and apply Scrum to achieve business value.
+The Scrum Master does whatever is in their power to help the Team, Product Owner and organization be successful.
+The Scrum Master is not the manager of the Team members, nor are they a project manager, team lead, or team representative.
+Instead, the Scrum Master serves the Team; he or she helps to remove impediments, protects the Team from outside interference, and helps the Team to adopt Agile development practices.
+2. Product Owner: The Product Owner is responsible for maximizing return on investment (ROI) by identifying product features, translating these into a prioritized list, deciding which should be at the top of the list for the next Sprint, and continually re-prioritizing and refining the list.
+The Product Owner has profit and loss responsibility for the product, assuming it is a commercial product.
+Product Owner in Agile is like a spokesperson for customer and needs to represent them.
+3. Development team: A Development Team is a collection of individuals working together to develop and deliver the requested and committed product increments.
+It comprises of cross-functional members who are capable of achieving the sprint goals.
+This could include software engineers, architects, programmers, analysts, system admins, QA experts, testers, UI designers, etc.

+- Answer 8: These five events are:
+1. Sprint Planning: This is the event that kick starts each Sprint and is where the Product Owner and Developers discuss which Product Backlog Items (PBI’s) will be included in Sprint
+2. Daily Scrum: Scrum seeks to efficiently use your time and resources and the Daily Scrum event is no exception.
+The Daily Scrum is timeboxed to 15 minutes.
+Standing up is not compulsory.
+However, many teams find this a useful technique to keep the event short and to the point.
+3. Sprint Review: A Sprint Review usually takes place on the last day of the Sprint and allows the Scrum Team the opportunity to show the Done Increment to stakeholders.
+As well as inspecting working features produced during the Sprint, you are also after useful feedback that can be incorporated the Product Backlog that may help guide the work for future sprints.
+4. Sprint Retrospective: The final event in the Sprint is the Sprint Retrospective.
+This is when the Scrum Team reviews what could be improved for future Sprints and how they should do it.
+5. The Sprint: The Sprint is an event in itself that contains all the work and all the other events that happen during the timeboxed period of development.

+- Answer 9: The Agile consists of four key values:
+1. Individuals and interactions over processes and tools: Having the right group of individuals on your software team is vital to success.
+Perhaps even more important is how these individuals communicate with each other.
+The interactions between team members are what helps them to collaborate and solve any problems that arise.
+2. Working software over comprehensive documentation: The Agile places shipping software to your customers as one of the highest priorities.
+And while documentation isn’t a bad thing, there comes a point when you should focus on providing your customers with working software.
+3. Customer collaboration over contract negotiation: According to the Agile, the focus should be on continuous development.
+You need to build a feedback loop with your customers so that you can constantly ensure that your product works for them.
+You would draw up contracts with your customers who would then detail the finished product.
+4. Responding to change over following a plan: That’s why the Agile suggests that a software team should have the ability to pivot and change direction whenever they need to, with a flexible roadmap that reflects that.

+- Answer 10: Agile scrum artifacts are information that a scrum team and stakeholders use to detail the product being developed, actions to produce it, and the actions performed during the project.
+These artifacts provide metadata points that give insight into the performance of a sprint.
+The main agile scrum artifacts are product backlog, sprint backlog, and increments.
+The product backlog is a list of new features, enhancements, bug fixes, tasks, or work requirements needed to build a product.
+The sprint backlog is a set of product backlog tasks that have been promoted to be developed during the next product increment.
+A product increment is the customer deliverables that were produced by completing product backlog tasks during a sprint.
+It also includes the increments of all previous sprints.

 ## SQL